axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 | Type:    | comma-separated list of SQL statements |
 | Default: | empty string                           |

-*Description:* Specifies one or more SQL-like statement which is executed after {{% productparam "abbrev" %}} has successfully connected to the database.
+*Description:* Specifies one or more SQL-like statement which is executed after {{% param "product.abbrev" %}} has successfully connected to the database.
 For example:

 ```c